joeljacobs/DSUButtons/README.md

-# Reenable DSU Buttons on Rav4
+# Reenable DSU Buttons and Remotely Disable DSU on Rav4
 I noticed the following distance and Lane Keeping Alert buttons no longer did anything after installing Open Pilot and disabling the DSU.
 I wanted them back.
 So through some help from the internet and Comma Slack folks, I figured out what was needed.

 ## Hardware List (see bottom for links)